knowmad/CollectiveVoice/README.md

 2. `npm run build:tailwind` (this builds the full tailwindcss file)
 3. `npm run build:css` (updates the file in public/css/tailwind.css)

+*NB: I have not had success getting the above steps to properly build breakpoints as documented at https://tailwindcss.com/docs/breakpoints.
+Not sure what I may be doing wrong but for now have just eliminated the use of screen size variants (e.g., 'sm:' or 'md:').*

 ## Deploying/Running the Application in production